beam/freenas-proxmox/README.md

 # FreeNAS ZFS over iSCSI interface  [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TCLNEMBUYQUXN&source=url)

-## Currently trying JFrog for the repo.
-Just changing the Automation and making sure all works.<br/>I am currently testing an should have at least the repos up for production and testing.
-You will need to update your repos with the new location and gpg.
-I will have instructions on this page.

-## Also currently developing for TrueNAS-Core 13 to provide fixes to support all the [Free|True]NAS family.
+## JFrog support is NOT the best and I am having so many issues just trying to login to the product.
+The backend product works like a champ but I was experimenting with it and didn’t have it exactly right before it automatically logged me out and could not get back in.
+Currently, looking at Cloudsmith with some success there but I don’t have control of the components section (e.g.-main, testing).

+## Support for TrueNAS 13 is available
+## TrueNAS-Scale patched for issues with paths that had more then one level (e.g. Tank/Disk/vDisks)

-## Thank you for all that have recently donated to the project.
+## Thank you for all that have recently donated to the project - Updated 2022-05-25
-    Daniel Most
-    Maksym Vasylenko
     Alexander Finkhäuser - Reoccuring
     Bjarte Kvamme - Reoccuring
     Jonathan Schober - Reoccuring
+    Mark Komarinski
+    Jesse Bryan
+    Maksym Vasylenko
+    Daniel Most
+    Velocity Host
+    Robert Hancock

 ## And thanks to all that have donated to the project in the past.
     Clevvi Technology
-    Mark Elkins - Reoccuring
+    Mark Elkins
     Marc Hodler
     Martin Gonzalez